tagener-noisu/CodeEmbedding/README.md

 # CodeEmbedding
-A userscript that adds inline code listings from pastebein and ideone to russian imageboards `2ch` and `dobrochan`
+A userscript that adds inline code listings from pastebin and ideone to russian imageboards `2ch` and `dobrochan`
 ##Installation
 1. Install browser specific add-on e.g. Greasemonkey